emmaoliviamellgren/taskwise/README.md

 # Taskwise

 Welcome to Taskwise!
-This todo web application, built using Next.js and MongoDB, allows users to manage their tasks efficiently by adding, updating, and deleting todo items.
+This todo web application, built in Next.js, allows users to manage their tasks efficiently by adding, updating, and deleting todo items.

 ## Features